cyberbrix/SonarrDBChanges/README.md

 ## Current Issues
 ```
 The column width for each section is set by the first line displayed.

-The other option I'm exploring is to list episode by episode, only mentioning the different fields, but this would take a lot more looping and sql queries.
+Spacing can end up being messed up

 The code isn't perfect and always improving.
 If you have input, please let me know here.
 ```